 External Hard Drives

 The cheapness of disk drives means backups, and multiple backups, can be stored on a single piece of equipment.
-Consumer stores now offer 2TB (two terabyte) drives for less than $120 with USB 3.0 connections.
-3TB drives are also becoming more common.
-Of course these drives can suffer a failure in the same way as the hard drive on your own computer, so getting just one of these generally won't be the "final solution" - you may want to have 2 or 3 and have the extras stored off-site.
+Consumer stores now offer 2TB (two terabyte) drives for less than $110 with USB 3.0 connections.
+3TB and 4TB drives are also now more common and priced affordably.
+Of course these drives can suffer a failure in the same way as the hard drive on your own computer, so getting just one of these generally won’t be the “final solution” – you may want to have 2 or 3 and have the extras stored off-site.

 USB “Thumb” Drives